Robert Mallary: Biography

 The Mayor Gallery in London has exhibited Mallary's computer art, as well as the sculptures and assemblages created earlier in his career.
 In 2018, The Mayor Gallery displayed Mallary's computer-generated sculpture, Quad 3, along with his computer drawings in the exhibition, "Writing New Codes: 3 Pioneers in Computer Art 1969-1977 The Mayor Gallery sold Quad 3 to the Tate Gallery in 2019.

 Mallary had liver problems in later life, probably due to the toxicity of the liquid polyesters he had used to create his abstract expressionist sculptures in the 1950s and '60s.
 He lived in Conway, Massachusetts, and died of complications due to leukemia at Cooley Dickinson Hospital in Northampton, Massachusetts in 1997, at age 79.
-He is survived by four children (Michelle, Michael, Martine and Martin), and four grandchildren.
+He and his wife Margot had four children: Michelle, Michael, Martine and Martin (who died in 2023), and five grandchildren.